JinA0218/JinA0218.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Effect of reward shaping using a pretrained Linear VRAIL model on DQN training.
-Standard DQN fails to converge in 1 out of 5 seeds, while DQN trained with the reward function learned by Linear VRAIL converges in all 5 runs.
+    <strong>Effect of reward shaping using a pretrained Linear VRAIL model on DQN training.</strong> Standard DQN fails to converge in 1 out of 5 seeds, while DQN trained with the reward function learned by Linear VRAIL converges in all 5 runs.
 </div>

 ---